haariga/craft-gonzo/README.md

 1. Open your terminal and go to your Craft project:

        cd /path/to/project

 2. Then tell Composer to load the plugin:

        composer require martinherweg/craft-3-gonzo

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft 3 Gonzo.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft3 Gonzo.

-## Craft 3 Gonzo Overview
+## Craft3 Gonzo Overview

 -Insert text here-

-## Configuring Craft 3 Gonzo
+## Configuring Craft3 Gonzo

 -Insert text here-

-## Using Craft 3 Gonzo
+## Using Craft3 Gonzo

 -Insert text here-

-## Craft 3 Gonzo Roadmap
+## Craft3 Gonzo Roadmap

 Some things to do, and ideas for potential features: